irfanhakim-as/homelab-wiki/courses/network.md

 ## DNS

-This section details all topics pertaining DNS in order to enable getting our services published online.
+This section details all topics pertaining DNS in order to enable getting our services published online and for general home use.

-### References
+### Setting Up a Domain

+This details how to acquire and set up a(n apex) domain name for your homelab:

 - [Acquiring a Domain](../topics/dns.md#acquiring-a-domain)
 - [Cloudflare as Nameserver](../topics/dns.md#cloudflare-as-nameserver)

+### Registering Subdomains

+This details how to register and manage subdomains for your services:

 - [Register a Subdomain](../topics/dns.md#register-a-subdomain)
 - [Dynamic DNS](../topics/dns.md#dynamic-dns)

+### Local DNS

+This details the process of setting up a local DNS server for use with your local servers or devices:

 - [Local DNS](../topics/dns.md#local-dns)

 ---